Voters In Arizona Passed a Statewide Sick Leave Initiative

 - Any other close affinity or blood relationship akin to a family relationship

-Accrual of Safe and Sick Time
+Accrual of Sick Time

 Businesses can use a calendar year, fiscal year, or any other consecutive 12 month period, such as from hire date, to calculate sick leave.
 However, employers must notify employees of the year being used for sick leave accrual.